 - Famous Grand Cru Vineyards – Iconic names include Romanée-Conti, La Tâche, Chambertin, Clos de Vougeot, and Montrachet.

-Grand Cru wines are among the most lucrative assets in the fine wine investment market, consistently outperforming global equity markets, traditional commodities, and alternative luxury assets.
+Grand Cru wines consistently rank among the most lucrative alternative assets in the world, outperforming global equity markets, traditional commodities, and most other categories of luxury investment over meaningful timeframes.

-Auction houses such as Sotheby’s, Christie’s, and Bonhams frequently set record-breaking prices for Grand Cru wines.
-In 2018, a bottle of 1945 Romanée-Conti sold for $558,000, setting a new world record for the most expensive bottle of wine ever sold.
-More recently, prices for Grand Cru wines from top producers (e.g., Domaine Leroy, Domaine Armand Rousseau, and Domaine Leflaive) have soared, driven by increasing demand from both established collectors and new investors in emerging markets.
+Auction records reinforce the story.
+In 2018, a single bottle of 1945 Romanée-Conti sold at Christie’s for $558,000, setting a world record for the most expensive bottle of wine ever sold.
+Since then, prices for Grand Cru wines from elite producers including Domaine Leroy, Domaine Armand Rousseau, and Domaine Leflaive have continued to climb, fueled by demand from both established collectors and a new generation of investors entering the fine wine market.

 What Is The “Climats” Concept?